Chetopsa/PA3/Readme.md

 # Changes
-**image_rotation** added functions for managing a queue
+**image_rotation** added functions for managing a queue **Makefile** added zip function

 # Contributions
-Ahmed-dahir Dayib - helped write main and processing for inter, will work on thread logging Ahmed Kadar - Helped write main and processing for inter, will work on worker Cheston Opsasnick - wrote the queues and Readme, will work on Worker
+Ahmed-dahir Dayib - helped write main and processing for inter, thread logging Ahmed Kadar - Helped write main and processing for inter, will work on worker Cheston Opsasnick - wrote the queues and Readme, debugged mutexes and worker

 # implementing thread processing
 main:
     Create the threads for the workers and single thread for proccessing that adds items to the queue.
+Joins thread when finished
 processing:
     Traverse directory and add the .png files to a queue which can be accessed by the worker threads.
-To allow for thread safety use mutex locks and cvs whenever adding to the queue.
+To allow for thread safety use mutex locks and cvs whenever adding to the queue. and signal to the wokrers when no more files are left.
 worker:
-    uses cv and mutex lock around the shared queue and other shared data like the thread_list to access it, then perform actions to rotate the image and write to the output folder.
+    Uses cv and mutex lock around the shared queue and other shared data like int no_files to perform actions to rotate the image and write to the output folder.
 log:
-    writes the threads to a file, uses mutex locks to ensure no thread lcokign or race conditions when writing to file
+    Write the thread id's to a file with with how mnay times each file executed

+final: same implemetnaiton as pseudo code for inter.